 How long do I have to file a lawsuit?

-There are different deadlines to file a lawsuit which vary in each state.
-To learn more about the deadlines to file lawsuits, contact the experienced attorneys at Whitener Law Firm, P.A.
+To learn more about the deadlines to file lawsuits, contact the experienced attorneys at Whitener Law Firm.

 Will I have to go to court?

 In most cases, settlement can be negotiated without filing a lawsuit or going to court for a personal injury claim.
 However, if the insurance company refuses to offer you a fair settlement or denies your claim, you may need to file a lawsuit.